siberianfox/tinygwiki/TinyG-Updating-Firmware.md

 <a id="updating"></a>
 ###Updating TinyG With avrdude
 To update the TinyG firmware run avrdude from a directory that has the tinyg.hex file you want to load.
-You can find Avrdude in the Arduino download, version 1.5.7. <br>
+You can find Avrdude in the Arduino download, version 1.5.7.
+Avrdude is buried in the latest Arduino package, version 1.5.7.
+Unzip the app and right click to show package contents (these are OSX instructions, other platforms may be different).
+You can find Avrdude in Contents/Resources/Java/hardware/tools/avr/bin/avrdude<br>

 ####**Step0**
 Again, if you have not already acquired the `tinyg.hex` from the code branch your choose (TinyG Firmware File) you will need to do so.
 In 99.9% of cases you will want the hex file located in the master branch.
 The tinyg.hex file is found here: [Synthetos Download Page](http://synthetos.github.io/)